 - Unlimited VPN connections

 - Ad-blocking feature available

 What Are VPNs Used For in UAE?

 UAE residents have not one, but many reasons that justify their VPN usage.

-Protect data: The tight encryptions and no logging policies that VPN service providers offer render the users’ online data as private and inaccessible by neither the government nor ISPs.
+- Protect data: The tight encryptions and no-logging policies that VPN service providers offer to render the users’ online data as private and inaccessible by neither the government nor ISPs.